 - Freelancers and self-employed – 14,6% of gross monthly income

-If you don’t fit in any of these categories the standard price for you will be 150 EUR per month.
+If you don’t fit in any of these categories, you can sign for private health insurance at 72 EUR per month.

 Private insurance in Germany

-The cost of private health insurance called PKV in Germany is not regulated in the same way as the cost of public healthcare and can, therefore, vary hugely in price.
+The cost of private health insurance isn’t regulated in the same way as the cost of public healthcare and can, therefore, vary hugely in price.

-Younger people with good health and no chronic illness will pay significantly more than older patients with some diseases.
+Younger people with good health and no chronic illness will pay significantly less than older patients with some diseases.

-And this is logical, private insurance will need to compensate larger and more regular amounts of money to the older person than to the younger.
+It’s logical, private insurance will need to compensate more often and larger amounts of money to the older person.

-Private insurance can be a better choice, it won’t depend on your income.
-Usually, private providers set their rates independently and moreover, offer better coverage.
-Check out the most recommended insurance in Germany, Ottonova, it’s especially structured for foreign employees, expats, freelancers, and self-employed.
+Private insurance can be a better choice, since the monthly price doesn’t depend on your income.
+Private providers set their rates independently and often offer better coverage.
+Check out the most recommended private insurance in Germany, Ottonova.
+It was made for foreign employees, expats, freelancers, and self-employed.

-Additionally, young people with high incomes will certainly make savings by choosing private over public.
+Additionally, young people with high incomes will undoubtedly save money by choosing private over public.

-A young, healthy person can pay as little as 175 EUR a month for private insurance, without relation to the income.
-Public insurance will deduct accordingly to the salary, so more you earn more you pay.
+A young, healthy person can pay as little as 75 EUR a month for private insurance coverage.
+Public insurance will deduct accordingly to the salary, so the more you earn the more you pay.

-Some private plans can also be cheaper for international students over public insurance.
+Some private plans can also be cheaper for international students than public insurance.
 They can be cheap as 50 EUR when public insurance starts at 105 EUR.
 The cheapest private coverage is provided for Feather – only 72 EUR per month.

 In my first year in Austria, I paid as little as 35 EUR for my private insurance.
 The health care system in both countries is very similar.

-Some private plans might not cover everything, so you need to pay attention when you sign up a contract, but during this year I haven’t paid any euro from my pocket.
+Some private plans might not cover everything, so you need to pay attention when you sign up a contract, but I haven’t spent any euro this year from my pocket.

-As you can see, the cost of healthcare insurance in Germany ranges widely depending on whether you have private or public coverage, and also the extra costs associated with the cheap private plans.
+As you can see, the cost of healthcare insurance in Germany ranges widely depending on whether you have private or public coverage.

 Recommended products and services in Germany: